HNIdesu/BakinTranslate/README.md

 6. **Launch the game**
    Start the game using the game launcher.
 Translations should now take effect.

+## Troubleshooting
+If the game fails to launch or encounters unexpected behavior, please check the error.log file located in the same directory as the game executable.
+This file may contain useful information to help diagnose and resolve the issue.

+If you're unsure how to interpret the log or need further assistance, feel free to open an issue on the GitHub repository with a detailed description and a copy of the error.log content.

 ## License

 This project is licensed under the [MIT License](./LICENSE).